 This is a stable release, code name "lenny", continuing the debian toy story naming tradition.

-Before this release, lenny was referred to as "testing" on the debian repository, now it has become "stable".
+Before debian 5, "lenny" was referred to as "testing" (within the debian repos).

-I suggest you to try debian64 for server-like production tasks and experiments; download debian from torrent sites to relieve some traffic from official servers and remember that, if you can spare some bucks, support the debian community by donating (especially if you make money on top of it).
+You may download debian from torrent sites to relieve some traffic from the official servers and always remember that if you spare some bucks, to support the debian community by donating money (especially true if you make money on top of it).

 Welcome debian stable!